 Though it is free to sign up for AcreTrader and view their offerings, when you make an investment there will be fees attached.

 There is a 0.75% asset management fee on the AcreTrader platform.
 This asset management fee is on an annual basis.
+Compared to other crowdfunding platforms out there, this is quite reasonable.

 In addition, there is also a closing fee with each of the investments that you make, although it varies based on each deal.
 The average sits around 2% of your total investment amount for that property.

-Since AcreTrader does offer services for farm owners as well it, is important to note that they do take a 5% fee when the underlying property is sold.
+Since AcreTrader does offer services for farm owners as well it is important to note that they do take a 5% fee when the underlying property is sold.
 This does not affect their investors as the owner of the property will be paying this fee.

 AcreTrader only allows those with a net worth of $1 million+ or makes $200,000 per year ($300,000 if married) to participate in its crowdfunding platform.
 This is a regulation in place by the SEC related to investing in private placements or individual properties.